White House Strips CDC Of Data Collection Role For COVID-19 Hospitalizations

 From the start of the pandemic, the CDC has collected data on COVID-19 hospitalizations, availability of intensive care beds and personal protective equipment.
 But hospitals must now report that information to the Department of Health and Human Services, which oversees the CDC.

-The change sparked concerns among infectious disease and health care expertsthat the administration was hobbling the ability of the nation's public health agency to gather and analyze crucial data in the midst of a pandemic.
+The change sparked concerns among infectious disease and health care experts that the administration was hobbling the ability of the nation's public health agency to gather and analyze crucial data in the midst of a pandemic.

 Michael Caputo, HHS Assistant Secretary for Public Affairs, defended the administration's decision and said that CDC's system was too slow.